Labour Day Weekend 2016

 If you have been to Beaver Bowl before, you’re in for a surprise.
 If you have never been, then you'll just think we were 'born this way'.
 Either way, we've planned the best Beaver Bowl yet!

 Each team will is guaranteed four games over the two days of the tournament.

 Round robin matches will be assigned by random draw.

 Day 2: Round robin, Part II: teams will play one remaining round robin match (20-minutes).
-Teams ranked 1st and 2nd at the end of this fifth round will compete for the Beaver Bowl; the pool with the teams ranked 2nd will compete for the Beaver Plate; the pool with the teams ranked 3rd will compete for the Beaver Shield.
+Teams ranked 1st and 2nd at the end of this fifth round will compete for the Beaver Bowl; the pool with the teams ranked 2nd will compete for the Beaver Plate; the pool with the teams ranked 3rd will compete for the brand-new Beaver Tail.

 More information on tournament rules and structure will be added gradually.